Berkshire continues to sell, further reducing its stake in Bank of America, with its shareholding now below the reporting threshold

 ADVERTISEMENT

 Warren Buffett, often referred to as the "Oracle of Omaha," has recently further reduced his stake in Bank of America (BofA) through Berkshire Hathaway.
 The company sold over 9.5 million shares, bringing its stake below the 10% threshold that requires disclosure within two business days.
+This change allows Berkshire to adjust its holdings in BofA without immediate public reporting.

 ADVERTISEMENT